Maxim-nwb/Maxim-nwb.github.io/README.md

 # Maxim-nwb.github.io
-The site is a business card with some examples of my projects.
+<strike>The site is a business card with some examples of my projects.</strike>

+In the future.
+Currently on the website is parking page.